Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 Participating students built skills in engineering design, computer programming, public presentation, team work and project management while gaining practical experience in a robotics design competition.

 Competition participation has a number of benefits.
 In addition to having the opportunity to compete for prizes, participants will:

 - enhance their professional profile by building skills in engineering design, computer programming, public presentation, team work and project management

-- have access to guidance from APSC faculty and graduate student mentors
+- have access to guidance from APSC faculty or graduate student mentors

 - gain practical experience in robotics design and development

 - receive public recognition through the award of a certificate of participation

 - gain experience working as part of a team in a high pressure environment

 - build connections with students, staff and faculty from across the Faculty of Applied Sciences

 1st prize - $1800.00/team